 Deciding where to put an air cooled ice machine involves more than choosing a room with enough space or picking a spot that’s most convenient.
 Like many appliances, commercial ice machines generate a significant amount of heat.
 If a room isn’t properly ventilated, the heat buildup will raise your ambient operating temperature (the temperature surrounding your ice machine) and you may find your ice machine not making enough ice.

-Many restaurants want to place an air cooled ice machine in the kitchen, close to the food preparation area.
+Many restaurants want to place for their restaurant ice machine in the kitchen, close to the food preparation area.
 What they may not consider is that same room is often shared by ovens, stoves, and food warmers.
 This is in addition to a walk-in cooler, prep tables, soda fountains, and other refrigeration pieces.
 That’s a LOT of heat being generated.
 While a stove or an oven will operate perfectly fine when the air is hot, an ice making machine in a hot room has to work harder.
-The machine creates ice by pulling the heat out of the water and then blowing that heat into its surroundings.
+The ice cube maker creates ice by pulling the heat out of the water and then blowing that heat into its surroundings.
 The harder it works, the more heat it generates – which makes it even harder to produce your ice supply!
-In fact, when ambient air and water supply get hot, ice production can fall by more than 40% – leaving you with an ice machine not making enough ice!
+In fact, when ambient air and water supply get hot, ice cube production can fall by more than 40% – leaving you with an ice machine not making enough ice!

 We have compiled the heat output data from some of our most popular air cooled ice machine models, measured in BTUs produced.